elvankrs/phrase-and-proximity-search-system/README.md

 python preprocess.py data_path
 ```

-`data_path` is the path to the dataset containing SGML files.
+- `data_path` is the path to the dataset containing SGML files.
-`preprocess.py` processes the dataset and saves the inverted index dictionary `term_dict.pkl`.
+- `preprocess.py` processes the dataset and saves the inverted index dictionary `term_dict.pkl`.

-### Performing Query

 You can make phrase and proximity queries using the following command:

 ```
-python query.py dict_path query
+- python query.py dict_path query
 ```

-`dict_path` is the path of the dictionary.
+- `dict_path` is the path of the dictionary.
-`query` can be phrase or proximity query.
+- `query` can be phrase or proximity query.

 For phrase queries, enter your text with double quotation marks.
 For example:
 ```